LayOneA/LayOneA.github.io/_pages/about.md

 Welcome to my personal website:)

 I am a student at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).
-Currently, I have joined the [Reinforcement Learning & Responsible AI Research Group](https://sai.cuhk.edu.cn/en/page/214) at the School of Artificial Intelligence, and plan to conduct in-depth research in the field of artificial intelligence going forward.
+Currently, I have joined the [Reinforcement Learning & Responsible AI Research Group](https://sai.cuhk.edu.cn/en/page/214) at School of Artificial Intelligence, and plan to conduct in-depth research in the field of artificial intelligence going forward.

 ## My Research Interest